 1. How can I locate courses that are approved to satisfy the eight-hour annuity training requirement?

-Yes, both classroom and correspondence courses have been approved by the California Department of Insurance (CDI) to meet this requirement.
+Classroom, correspondence, and online courses have been approved by the California Department of Insurance (CDI) to meet this requirement.
 A listing of the courses approved by CDI can be accessed on this Web site using the following link: education provider/course search.
 Be sure to select "Life" as the License Type, "Continuing Education" as the Education Type, and the "Annuity8-Hour" as the Category Type.

 2. How can I locate courses that are approved to satisfy the four-hour annuity training requirement?

 1. What is the California annuities training requirement?

 California law requires Life licensed agents to complete eight hours of California specific annuities training prior to soliciting individual customers in order to sell annuities.
 In addition, if a Life licensed agent sells an annuity product in a subsequent license term the agent must complete a four-hour California specific annuity training course during that license term.
 The eight-hour annuity training course will not satisfy the four-hour annuity training requirement.
 (Section 1749.8 (b) of the California Insurance Code)